 Plain white or caster sugar gives a crispness to this biscuit that is otherwise completely lost with just using icing sugar.

 Brown sugar - this is a caramel filling after all and needs sugar to form a delightful caramel in the end.
+You can use light brown sugar or dark brown sugar for these caramel shortbread bars.

-Full cream-sweetened condensed milk adds sweetness and creaminess.
+Full cream sweetened condensed milk adds sweetness and creaminess.
 Do not use a low-fat version as the fat in the condensed milk is necessary for the caramel to thicken and set up.

 Golden Syrup adds flavor and keeps the caramel soft, even though it sets enough to be sliced.
 Golden syrup can be substituted with maple syrup, honey or corn syrup.